top of page

 How the senses are employed by dancers, from training young beginner through professional finished performing artist/dancers.

 We are all born with five basic senses, as well as the mental capacity to organize what we sense.
 We can relate consciously or instinctually to them.
 And we tend to use all the senses separately and in conjunction, some more than others.
 The result is a response to memory that requires little conscious effort of recall.
-To the performer, the response is natural – as if the performative behavior, is no difference than mundane effort it takes to get up in the morning and interact casually with others.
+To the seasoned trained performer, the response is natural – as if the performative behavior, is no different than the mundane effort it takes to get up in the morning and interact casually with others.

 Semantic memory or long-term memory of how to do things.

 Short-term and Working memory, or Brief memory of information that is only needed in the short term that can be manipulated or changed.
-Prospective memory or recalling an intention or specific task to be performed in the future.
-Sensory memory or short-term memory of sights sounds, smells tastes and touch.
+Implicit or Non-Declaritive Memory: the subconscious memory of events, details and tasks that do not require conscious thought.

-But, for performers to implement repeated communication in a long series of performances with phrasing, shape, emotion, timbre, color, narrative and/or feeling, it is necessary for them to expand some of the shorter-term sensory anamneses (recollection) into long term recall.
-So, to recall the intricate data that includes dialogue, phrasing, movement and positions, in every show, the artist must have a strategy towards recollection to communicate those feelings across the proscenium arch.
 Prospective memory should be increased to employ their memory to task.
-But artists must increase their ability to imprint data by expanding their use of Sensory memory from short to long term recall.
+But artists must increase their ability to imprint data by expanding their use of sensory memory from short to long term recall.
 The brain is not structured to simply store sensory memory directly or in the long-term, the way it may in episodic and semantic memory.
 So, the mind adapts, using “cross referencing” or “sensory cross correspondence” to store maintain and organize perfomance based data.
-Our neurology uses the memory of other senses to first recall, then tap into imagination to codify performity and creative output.
+Our neurology uses the memory that engages other senses to, first recall, then tap into imagination to codify performity and creative output.
 To be specific, sensory memory is stored in the fascia and nervous system in the whole of the corporal body.

 We may not think so much about how we use our senses.
 Sight.
 We see something identify it or not.
 Sometimes if it's new we examine it.
 Hearing.
 We hear a tune we like and begin to hum or sing it…or hold our ears if we don’t like it.
 Same with smell, taste and touch.
 We react, or not, directly or indirectly with each of them.

-Sensory Cross Referencing/Corresponding (SCR)[1] & Synesthesia[2].The rose initiated the memory of music and dance.
+Sensory Cross Referencing/Corresponding (SCR)[1c] & Synesthesia[2].The "perfect rose" initiated the memory of music and dance.
 Sensory Memory and Cross-Referencing, Cross-modal or Correspondence is defined the memory of one sense being recalled by one or more other senses.
 Once sense may cause the recall of a taste or smell.
 A chef might recall a recipe, by the visual memory of where he learned it.
 (SCR) Or he may instead, perceive multiple colors that activates the memory of the recipe.
 (Synesthesia).
 We all have dominant senses help shape how we view our world, personalities, choices and preferences.
+Or, when it is purposely engaged with memory, the senses semantically cross reference like a dictionary might between words.

 Sensoral Linguistic Translation